CEPP-KMITL/RTMA-full_stack/README.md

 # Real Time Monitoring Accident and Casualty in Thailand (RTMC)

-Data aggregation of news archive that allows user to historically search through the new and see the correlation with the location on the map for reference.
+Data aggregation of news archive that allows user to search incidents through the new and see the correlation with the location on the map for reference.

 ## Developer